 The work of therapy varies according to the modality or techniques that are being used, ranging from those that offer a non-judgemental space to allow processing, to more directive work in which evidence-based techniques are planned and carried out together.

 Communicating openly in the safety of a therapeutic medium can foster trust, compassion and a sense of acceptance.
-When clients feel ready to engage with therapy/ counselling, it can result in truly authentic experiences and moments of groundbreaking clarity.

 Please note that I am fully insured, ICO registered and hold an up to date DBS Certificate.